 - Polycystic ovarian syndrome (PCOS) is an illness characterized by irregular or no periods, acne, obesity, and excess hair growth.

 - Women with PCOS are at a higher risk for obesity, diabetes, high blood pressure, and heart disease.

 - With proper treatment, risks can be minimized.
 Ideal treatment is directed to each of the manifestations of PCOS.

 What is polycystic ovarian syndrome (PCOS)?

 Polycystic ovarian syndrome (PCOS), also known by the name Stein-Leventhal syndrome, is a hormonal problem that causes women to have a variety of symptoms.
 It should be noted that most women with the condition have a number of small cysts in the ovaries.
-However, women may have cysts in the ovaries for a number of reasons, and it is the characteristic constellation of symptoms, rather than the presence of the cysts themselves, that is important in establishing the diagnosis of PCOS.
+However, women may have cysts in the ovaries for a number of reasons, and it is the characteristic constellation of symptoms, rather than the presence of the cysts themselves, that is important in establishing the PCOS diagnosis.

 PCOS occurs in 5% to 10% of women and is the most common cause of infertility in women.
-The symptoms of PCOS may begin in adolescence with menstrual irregularities, or a woman may not know she has PCOS until later in life when symptoms and/or infertility occur.
+PCOS symptoms may begin in adolescence with menstrual irregularities , or a woman may not know she has PCOS until later in life when symptoms and/or infertility occur.
 Women of all ethnicities may be affected.